 Finding the perfect place to retire is no easy feat.
-Many retirees want to avoid the hustle and bustle of major cities but still be close enough to great dining, entertainment, and healthcare.
+Many retirees want to avoid the hustle and bustle of major cities but still be close enough to great dining, entertainment, and health care.

 To help you prepare for retirement, consider these 14 Midwestern cities that blend quaint rural or suburban life with the perks of their nearby cities.

-Over 50 and love traveling?
-Join AARP today — because if you’re not a member, you could be missing out on huge travel perks.
-When you start your membership today, you can get discounts on hotels and resorts, airfare, cruises, car rentals, and more.
+Over 50?
+Join AARP today— because if you’re not a member you could be missing out on huge perks like discounts on travel, dining, and even prescriptions.

 Ankeny, Iowa

-Ankeny is a suburb of Des Moines where retirees can enjoy all the benefits of being close to a big city — like entertainment, access to healthcare, and more — without the drawbacks.
+Ankeny is a suburb of Des Moines where retirees can enjoy all the benefits of being close to a big city, like entertainment, access to health care, and more, without the drawbacks.

 It's a small town packed with beautiful trails, golf courses, top restaurants, and craft beer, so there's plenty to do even without making the trek into the city.